 The agile method is something that enables the developers to reduce the go-to-market time.
 It enables the software developers to capitalize on the opportunity successfully.
 So, when they get a chance, they can enjoy the first-mover advantage.

-Agile is one of the best software development methodologies available in the market.
+Agile is one of the best software development methodologies available in the market that generally any proven software development company will prefer to use.
 It enables the developers and the customers to have an open conversation about the project and make it better.
 But sometimes, when the software development team doesn’t have experienced developers, Agile methodologies will not give expected results.
 Therefore, businesses must hire an agile software development team that has experience and expertise to work on both small & large-scale projects.
 The developers must be able to take full advantage of all the features, techniques, and perks of the agile method and offer the best software solution within the budget and before the deadline.